larsjsol/shellpic/README.rst

 Installation
 ------------
 You should have Pillow_ (>=1.0) installed.
-Shellpic is tested with Python 2.7.
-It might work with Python 2.6, but it surely won't with Python 2.5.
+Shellpic works with Python 2.6 and 2.7, but will work with Python 2.5 or earlier.

 .. _Pillow: https://pypi.python.org/pypi/Pillow